deepflowio/docs/translate/translated/02-ce-install/99-upgrade.md

 ## Remote Upgrade K8s Agent

-Remote upgrading of agents can reduce operational steps and improve upgrade speed when upgrading multiple clusters in bulk.
+Remote upgrading of agents can reduce operational steps and increase upgrade speed when upgrading multiple clusters in bulk.

-K8s remote upgrade uses deepflow-agent to modify the permissions of daemonset and configmap in the namespace where it resides, and modifies its own daemonset parameters for remote upgrade.
+K8s remote upgrade uses deepflow-agent to modify the permissions of the daemonset and configmap in its namespace, and modify its own daemonset parameters for remote upgrade.

-Add the image of deepflow-agent to be upgraded.
-The --version-image in the command needs to point to the same version of the deepflow-agent binary file as the K8s image, so that deepflow-ctl can obtain the version information of the image.
+Add the image of the deepflow-agent to be upgraded.
+The --version-image in the command needs to point to the deepflow-agent binary file of the same version as the K8s image, so that deepflow-ctl can obtain the version information of the image.
 Ensure that the K8s cluster to be upgraded can correctly pull the image corresponding to --k8s-image.

 ```bash
 deepflow-ctl repo agent create --arch x86 \